MicrosoftDocs/quantum-docs/articles/how-to-connect-workspace.md

 ## Use a connection string to access your Azure Quantum workspace

 You can also use a connection string to specify the connection parameters to an Azure Quantum Workspace.
-Some user scenarios when you want to use a connection string are:
+You might use a connection string in the following scenarios:

 - You wan to share the workspace access with others who don't have an azure account.
 - You want to share the workspace access with others for a limited time.